DevExpress/testcafe/docs/articles/documentation/recipes/test-static-html-pages.md

 This script runs tests from the `./test/acceptance/` directory in Chrome.

-## Option 2 - Use a local HTTP server
+## Option 2 - Set up a local HTTP server

 Install [http-server](https://github.com/indexzero/http-server) that will be used as a local server.